Loans 101: Credit scores and interest rates

 In addition to your credit score, there are many factors that influence the interest rate on your loan.
 Here are five:

-- Type of loan: The interest rate on a 30-year mortgage will be much different than the rate on a 14-day payday loans.
+- Type of loan: The interest rate on a 30-year mortgage will be much different from the rate on a 14-day payday loans.
 You can find a lender willing to offer you terms to finance any number of needs or purchases — student loans, auto loans, recreation loans, home equity lines of credit, credit cards, etc. Since the inherent risks and timeframes vary so widely depending on the type of loan, the interest rates do as well.

 - Collateral: Collateral is one of 5 C’s in the loan process that many financial institutions evaluate when considering a loan.
 Collateral is something that is pledged as security for repaying a loan, such as a house or car.
 When a loan includes collateral, it typically results in a lower rate.
 Lenders may view a loan as less risky when collateral is involved, because the collateral value could be used to repay the loan in case of default.